Welcome to our special newsletter edition for Plastic Free July! What's a better month to talk about freedom from plastic than July?

 So, why are we rabbiting down this plastic hole if scientific research doesn't back it up?
 Well, for one, because of all the "studies" that have "proven" that reusable bags will spread coronavirus everywhere and worsen the pandemic.
 In her HEATED newsletter, Emily Atkin provides an absurd summary of three of these studies:

-As we figure out the "right" thing to do over the next few weeks, let's just start by reminding ourselves to check where our information comes from and question who makes and influences powerful decisions.
+As we figure out the "right" thing to do, let's just start by reminding ourselves to check where our information comes from and question who makes and influences powerful decisions.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.